PHOTOGRAPHERS Thomas J. Nevin and John Watt Beattie

 John Watt Beattie’s advertisement for his commercial Port Arthur Museum ca, 1900 located at 51 Murray St Hobart.
 Source: QVMAG 1986_P_1223

-With similar insouciance when it came to official documents, Beattie removed many of these prisoners’ mugshots which Nevin had supplied in multiple duplicate to the government as standard format carte-de-visite mounted photographs, both from prisoners’ record sheets held at the Sheriff’s Office, Hobart Gaol, and from the Mayor’s Court records held by the Hobart City Corporation at the Town Hall.
-He used these in his displays of convictaria collections in Hobart, and reproduced a dozen or more of Nevin’s original negatives as lantern slides for use in his lectures on Tasmanian history, which he labelled as “Imperial Convicts” and “Port Arthur Convicts”, despite the fact the bulk of those men whom Nevin had photographed were photographed at the Hobart Gaol and Mayor’s Court, Hobart Town Hall as prisoners of the Colonial and not the Imperial Government (1871 onwards), and despite the fact that Nevin photographed offenders for the same reasons that police photograph offenders today – on arrest, conviction, trial, sentence, arraignment and discharge – and not at Port Arthur, which was where habitual offenders were sent after being “received” at the Hobart Gaol in the 1870s until transferred back to the Hobart Gaol once more by 1874 in the face of accusations of corruption levelled at the Port Arthur Commandant A. H. Boyd (1871-1873) by government MPs and public commentators alike who called for the prison’s immediate closure.
+With similar insouciance when it came to official documents, Beattie removed many of these prisoners’ mugshots which Nevin had supplied in duplicates to the government as standard format mounted carte-de-visite portraits both from the prisoners’ record sheets held at the Sheriff’s Office, Hobart Gaol, and from the Mayor’s Court records held by the Hobart City Council at the Town Hall.
+He used these in his displays of convictaria collections in Hobart, and reproduced more of Thomas Nevin’s original negatives for use in travelling intercolonial exhibitions of convictaria associated with the fake hulk Success and for use in his lectures on Tasmanian history.
+These prisoners with recent convictions were labelled for display as “Imperial Convicts” and “Port Arthur Convicts”, despite the fact the bulk of those men whom Nevin had photographed were photographed at the Hobart Gaol and Mayor’s Court, Hobart Town Hall as prisoners of the Colonial and not the Imperial Government from 1871 onwards, and despite the fact that Nevin photographed offenders for the same reasons that police photograph offenders today – on arrest, trial, conviction, incarceration, arraignment and discharge – and not at Port Arthur, which was where a handful of repeat offenders with short sentences were sent after being “received” at the Hobart Gaol in the 1870s until transferred back again to the Hobart Gaol once more by 1874 in the face of accusations of corruption levelled at the Port Arthur Commandant A. H. Boyd (1871-1873) by government MPs and public commentators alike who called for the prison’s immediate closure.